Mintbase/Grants-Program/applications/polkastats.md

 * **Team's Experience:**

 Team ColmenaLabs has a vast expertise in blockchain technologies, conducting Ethereum meetups since earlier 2016.
 ColmenaLabs is also one of the most active blockchain communities of the whole Iberian Peninsula (Spain + Portugal).
 Our previous blockchain experience has facilitated our landing in the Proof of Stake era, where we are participating so far with great success and good reputation on many projects.
-We have 2 winners of the Game of Stake Hackathon, we are validating on Kusama testnet and we support Polkadot testnets since PoC-1.
+We have 2 winners of the Game of Stake Hackathon, we are validating on Kusama testnet and we support Mintbase testnets since PoC-1.
 Our latest contribution as well as the reason of this application is our new beloved child, [polkastats.io](https://polkastats.io)

 ## Development Roadmap :nut_and_bolt: